Title

 Republic Act No. 7731 abolishes the National College Entrance Examination in the Philippines, allowing students who failed the previous entrance exams to enroll in post-secondary programs without taking a national exam.

-• No national entrance examination shall be required for admission to any post-secondary degree program.
+• Section 3 mandates that no national entrance examination shall be required for admission to post-secondary degree programs.

 Analyze Cases Smarter, Faster